nicksawhney/daily_refresh/README.md

 # daily_refresh
-An Alexa Skill for mental health tracking and management
+An Google Assistant Action for mental health tracking and management